NiklasPrahl/mkv-episode-matcher-vob/README.rst

 ===================
-MKV Episode Matcher
+MKV Episode Matcher VOB
 ===================

 |docs|  |pypi|

-The MKV Episode Matcher is a tool for identifying TV series episodes from MKV files and renaming the files accordingly.
+The MKV Episode Matcher VOB is a fork of `MKV Episode Matcher <https://github.com/Jsakkos/mkv-episode-matcher>`_ for identifying TV series episodes from MKV files and renaming the files accordingly with additional support for VOB files, which are typically found in DVDs.

 Quick start
 ===========